Bald Taper Fade Haircuts

 Side view of 1950s-inspired men's flat top hairstyle

-The fade to flat top mixes vintage energy with modern detail.
-The sides fade tightly into the skin, while the top stays straight and squared for that classic 1950s silhouette.
+The fade-to-flat-top mixes vintage energy with modern detail.
+The sides fade tightly into the skin while the top stays straight and squared for that classic 1950s silhouette.

 Pompadour Fade